-The main training location of Edmonton First Aid is located just south of downtown Edmonton with amenities such as free parking within walking distance.
-View the map below for more information on the location.
+The main south training location of Edmonton First Aid is located just south of downtown Edmonton with amenities such as free parking within walking distance.
+It proudly serves the University of Alberta (U of A), Hospital, residents in Garneau, along Whyte, Strathcona, Bonnie Doon, King Edward Park, Martin Estate, South Commons and Queen Alexandra.
+It is located just south of Downtown Edmonton along Gateway.
+View the map below for more information on the location:

 Edmonton First Aid offers a wide range of training courses, including on-line WHMIS and H2S training.
 Students can register for classroom courses such as childcare, emergency, and standard first aid.
 This leading provider is considered the front runner of CPR and first aid instruction for the past six years in the Edmonton area.